Understanding Your Rights as an Employee

 The WARN Act

-The Worker Adjustment and Retraining Notification (WARN) Act requires larger companies in both New Jersey and New York to provide employees at least 60 days' advance notice of an upcoming mass layoff or plant closing.
-Similarly, under the New York State WARN Act, larger companies must give their employees at least 90 days' advance notice before a mass layoff or plant closing.
+The Worker Adjustment and Retraining Notification ("WARN") Act requires larger companies in both New Jersey and New York to provide employees at least 60 days' advance notice of an upcoming mass layoff or plant closing.
+Similarly, under the New York State WARN Act, larger companies are required to give their employees at least 90 days' advance notice before a mass layoff or plant closing.

 Contact an Experienced Employment Lawyer

-Please contact us today if you have been adversely impacted by a reduction in force and your employer did not provide the required notice and you would like to learn more about your legal rights.
+Please contact us today if you have been adversely impacted by a reduction in force and you would like to learn more about your legal rights.
 We will listen carefully to the facts, explain your legal rights and help you understand your options before helping you decide the best course of action.
 Our telephone number is (973) 744-4000 in New Jersey.